ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/admin_performance.md

 ### Configure spilling of data to disk

-When stress testing with large messages (greater than 4 MB), the API Gateway spills data to disk instead of holding it in memory.
+When stress testing with large messages (greater than 4 MB), API Gateway spills data to disk instead of holding it in memory.
 By default, the `spilltodisk` option is triggered with payload sizes of 4 MB or more.
-For example, you can configure this in the `service.xml` file in the following directory by adding the `spilltodisk` option configured in bytes:
+You can update this value in the `service.xml` file by adding the `spilltodisk` option configured in bytes:

 ```
 <install-dir>/apigateway/groups/<group-id>/<instance-id>/conf/service.xml